NHERI-SimCenter/SimCenterDocumentation/docs/common/testbeds/lake_charles/asset_description.rst

    :figclass: align-center
    :width: 700

-   Sample detections of the garage detection model showing successful identification of attached garages and carports.
+   Samples of the garage detection model showing successful identification of attached garages and carports.

 On the test set, the model achieves an accuracy of 92%. :numref:`garage_cm` shows the confusion matrix of the model classifications on the test set.
 On a seperate test set consisting of images from only Lake Charles,